For Incoming Students

 Q44.
 Should I arrange medical insurance from my home institution and/or my insurance agent?

 You should first check with your home institution and/or insurance agent about medical insurance coverage.
 If your home insurance policy covers your overseas study, you should retain it.
 Otherwise you should arrange coverage of your overseas study in Hong Kong before your departure.

 Please note that Lingnan’s insurance coverage does not apply to personal travel in and outside Hong Kong unless it is an official university activity.
 You should acquire adequate coverage when you plan a personal trip outside Hong Kong.
 Please check with the local travel agency for insurance coverage.

 Q45: Where are the medical and dental clinics nearby?
 What is the coverage of the Student Medical Benefits Scheme and Student Dental Scheme?

 Please refer to Health and Insurance.

 Q46.
 Can I access sports facilities at Lingnan?

 You enjoy the same access to both indoor and outdoor sports facilities as local students.
 The Student Services Centre arranges various sports activities such as squash, tennis, basketball, volleyball and soccer.
-For details, please visit University Teams and Activities.
+For details, please visit University Sports & Cultural Teams.

 Q47.
 What kinds of student organizations and activities are there on campus?

 The Student Services Centre organizes a wide range of co-curricular and extra-curricular programmes for students to enrich their educational experience.
 In addition, a wide variety of activities are arranged by a number of student organizations and interests groups.
 Membership of these organizations/groups is open to all students.
-For details, please visit SU, Societies, Hostel Associations and Interest Groups.
+For details, please visit List of Student Groups.